The Ambition of Nellie Tayloe Ross

 Gov. Nellie Ross, second from right, in Washington, D.C., 1925.
 Her friend Eula B. Kendrick is on the left, and Grace Coolige, wife of President Calvin Coolidge, is in the center.
 Wyoming State Archives.

 Nellie went right to work.
 The Legislature came to Cheyenne a few weeks later for its once-every-other-year session.
-Nellie outlined three of William’s policies she wanted to continue—spending cuts, state loans for farmers and ranchers and strong enforcement of prohibition.
+Nellie outlined three of William’s policies she wanted to continue—spending cuts, state loans for farmers and ranchers and strong enforcement of Prohibition.

 She went on, however, to press for eight additional proposals: requiring cities, counties, and school districts to have budgets; stronger state laws regulating banks; exploration of better ways to sell Wyoming’s heavy crude oil; earmarking some state mineral royalties for school districts; obtaining more funds for the university; improving safety for coal miners; protecting women in industrial jobs; and supporting a proposed amendment to the U.S. Constitution that would cut back on child labor.
 These ideas all came from solid, Progressive thinking.
 But Nellie was the first governor to back them in Wyoming.